breatheco-de/exercise-family-static-api/README.md

 # ![alt text](https://assets.breatheco.de/apis/img/images.php?blob&random&cat=icon&tags=breathecode,32) Family Static API

-The Doe Family needs a static API!
+The Jackson Family needs a static API!
 We need to build the *data structures* and create API endpoint to interact with it using Postman.

 ## 💻 Installation